ernstlab/CNEP/README.md

 ### Step 3: Create Training Files
 This generates training files for each of the constrained element sets based on the sampled positions in samplingfile for training Liblinear.

+There are two options for creating training files.
+Option A creates one set of training files for all the features.
+Option B creates training files based on subsets of features that are merged in step 4 Option B. Option A is simpler, but Option B better scales to large number of features as they can be split into subsets of features and processed in parallel.

+Option A

 >java -mx14000M -classpath .
 MakeTrainFiles samplingfile

 This should be called for each sampling file.
 There are 10 sampling files for each chromosome.

+Option B

+>java -mx14000M -classpath .
+MakeTrainFiles samplingfile INPUTBEDDIR_SUBSET featurelist_subset.txt TRAINDIR_SUBSET

+This should be called for each sampling file and feature subset. *INPUTBEDDIR_SUBSET* is a directory where the bed files are for the subset of features. *featurelist_subset.txt* is a file which lists the file names of features, one per line, that are part of the subset and also in INPUTBEDDIR_SUBSET. *TRAINDIR_SUBSET* is the name of the directory where training data for the subset of features should be written.
+Each feature subset should have a different output directory since files of the same name are written to each directory.

 ### Step 4: Train Classifers

 First obtain Liblinear, which can be downloaded from here https://www.csie.ntu.edu.tw/~cjlin/liblinear/.
 Also gunzip must be available.
-Create the directory MODELSDIR.
+Next create the directory MODELSDIR.

+There are also two options for this step.
+If Option A was used in Step 3, then option A should be used in this step.
+If Option B was used in Step 3, then option B should be used in this step.

+Option A

-For each training file in TRAINDIR created in step 3 execute these set of commands:
+For each training file in TRAINDIR_SUBSET directories created in step 3 option A execute these set of commands:
 >gunzip TRAINDIR/trainfile

 >LIBLINEAR/liblinear-2.1/train -s 6 -B 1 -c 1 TRAINDIR/trainfile MODELSDIR/trainfile.model